 - Homework: all homework assignments are given (and automatically graded) through WebAssign.
 They are to be finished by the posted dates on WebAssign. - Attendance: after the deadline for dropping the class, the instructor will check attendance every day of class. - Quizzes: quizzes will be given in class on each Wednesday, except the Wednesdays right after the midterm exams.
 These quizzes are to test students' understanding of recent topics. - Mathematica labs: this course has a lab component to enhance your learning experience with visualizing mathematical objects and performing intense computations.
 We will be using a mathematical software called Mathematica.
-No programming experience is required.
-There will be 7 lab assignments to be submitted on Canvas as a pdf file.
-The warm-up lab (Lab 0) is for extra credit. - Exams: there will be two midterm exams and a comprehensive final exam.
-Each exam will be given in the Testing Center through WebAssign.
-The first midterm is from 10/2-10/3, the second is from 11/6-11/7.
-To access each exam, click the Quiz tab on Canvas.
-The final exam will be from 8 AM 10:50 AM on Wednesday, December 6, 2023 at the regular classroom (SCB 303).
+No programming experience is required. - Exams: there will be two midterm exams and a final exam.
+Each exam will be done in class through WebAssign.
+The final exam will be from 8 AM 10:50 AM on Wednesday, April 16, 2025 at the regular classroom (SCB 303).